hisham-CSS/unity-runtimedebugui/README.md

 - Check that controls have `saveValue = true`
 - Ensure write permissions for the save location

+**"Mobile triggers not working"**
+- Verify `enableMobileSupport = true`
+- Check that you're testing on an actual mobile device or mobile simulator
+- For touch-and-hold, ensure you're holding still (movement cancels the gesture)
+- For multi-touch, ensure all fingers touch simultaneously

 **"Tooltips not showing"**
 - Tooltips require mouse hover - they don't work with touch input
 - Check that `tooltip` property is set on controls